 Travel is in my blood.

-I know what’s great in travel – plus I know what to avoid.
+I know what’s great in travel – plus what to avoid.

-That’s because I’ve spent most of my life combining being a working woman with a lot on her plate (like jobs on national newspapers, launching new consumer magazines or co-founding a software company) with co-ordinating unique travel plans for myself, my family & friends, and later as a travel publicist and journalist, for articles and press trips and like most frequent travellers I’ve seen what works – and what doesn’t.
+I’ve spent most of my life combining being a working woman with a lot on her plate (including jobs on national newspapers, launching new consumer magazines or co-founding a software company) with coordinating unique travel plans for myself, my family & friends, and later as a travel publicist and journalist, for articles and press trips.

-As a journalist and blogger I love to write about travel, but I like to help other people experience places too, and I get a kick out of sharing the shortcuts.
+As a travel journalist and blogger I love to write about travel, and I like to help other people experience those places too.
+I get a kick out of sharing the shortcuts.

 Why Savoir There?